 Though not abundant in the city, Dayton Luxury Properties are available.
 Many of the "Million-Dollar Homes" for sale are within the Dayton mailing area but often outside of the city limits.
 Be aware that often homes are listing on the Dayton MLS by their mailing city (ie. Dayton, Ohio) and not their actual residential community (ie. Beavercreek or Washington Township).
 Many times this is very confusing to online home shoppers trying to figure out where a particular home for sale is actually located.
 Feel free to call us and we'll be happy to help you.

 Dayton is located in Montgomery County in southwestern Ohio.
-It is the county seat for Montgomery County and is also the largest city in the county.
+It is the county seat of Montgomery County and is also the largest city in the county.
 Major interstates I-70 and I-75 run through our city, making travel easy and convenient any direction that you need to go.
-Dayton International Airport is located north of town in Vandalia, about a 20 minute drive from downtown Dayton, just a short commute for business travelers.
+Dayton International Airport is located north of town in Vandalia, about a 20-minute drive from downtown Dayton, just a short commute for business travelers.

 The largest employer in Dayton, Ohio is Wright Patterson Air Force Base, which ranks as the 5th largest employer in Ohio.
 With over 18,000 jobs, both military and civilian, it is a life force in the Dayton economy.
 Many other smaller technology and research firms are situated around the area to support the work at the base.
 Other large employers around Dayton, Ohio are Premier Health Network, Kettering Medical Network, Reynolds and Reynolds and Lexus Nexus.
 The Dayton area is working hard to attract new businesses to the Dayton area as well as providing opportunities for future growth through career training at local colleges and universities.

-A number of historic districts can be found in Dayton, Ohio, which are dedicated to the preservation of the look and feel of the neighborhood and history of the era in which they were established.
-The Oregon Historic District is one of the areas where the charm and character of the 1800’s is maintained.
+A number of historic districts can be found in Dayton, Ohio and are dedicated to the preservation of the look and feel of the neighborhood and history of the era in which they were established.
+The Oregon Historic District is one of the areas where the charm and character of the 1800’s are maintained.
 The area was settled by German immigrants and a number of churches with German heritage were established.
 About 30 years ago, the residents of the area banded together, determined to stop the urban blight so prevalent in cities and worked to revitalize their community.
 Anyone visiting the Oregon District would agree that they achieved their goals.
 Beautiful, restored homes line quiet streets.
-Businesses, restaurants, shops, antiques, and café’s are established here for residents and visitors to enjoy.
+Businesses, restaurants, shops, antiques, and cafés are established here for residents and visitors to enjoy.
 Other historic districts in the area are the Huffman Historic District, which is east of downtown and St. Anne’s Hill.
 Many of these historic areas have tours at Christmas of the decorated homes or garden tours in the spring or summer.
-South Park, another revitalized area, recently featured a Rehab-a-rama, show casing five renovated historic homes and three new homes.
+South Park, another revitalized area, recently featured a Rehab-a-Rama, showcasing five renovated historic homes and three new homes.
 Projects such as these are doing much to revitalize the downtown area of Dayton, Ohio and bring new life to the economy.

 There are many cultural opportunities to take advantage of in Dayton, Ohio.
 The Dayton Art Institute has a wide variety of art and exhibits, as well as special engagements that tour around the world at the finest art museums.
 The Schuster Center and the Victory Theater bring in the best Broadway shows and musicians for your entertainment.
 Come catch a baseball game at the new Fifth Third Field in downtown Dayton, Ohio and watch the Dayton Dragons slay the opposing team.
 Riverscape Metro Park, located along the Great Miami River, is a great place to enjoy activities with your family or when you’re out for a romantic evening.
 Take a stroll along the river, bring your bikes and ride, watch the interactive fountains or laser light shows, enjoy concerts and live entertainment, or ice skate in the winter.